Statistical Significance Calculator

 - Define your null hypothesis, which states no difference between the groups.
 For example, imagine a company testing two landing page versions to see which generates more leads.
 The null hypothesis would be that both versions will yield the same number of leads.

-- Calculate your test statistic—such as a t-test for mean, a chi-square test for proportions, or a z-score to measure how far a result deviates from the mean—to measure the difference between the groups.
+- Calculate your test statistic—such as a for mean, a chi-square test for proportions, or a z-score to measure how far a result deviates from the mean—to measure the difference between the groups.

-- Determine your p-value, which shows the probability that the observed difference happened by chance, and compare it to your confidence level—typically 95%—to assess statistical significance.
+- Determine your p-value, which shows the probability that the observed difference happened by chance, and compare it to your —typically 95%—to assess statistical significance.
 If the p-value is below a predetermined threshold (commonly 0.05), you can reject the null hypothesis and conclude that the difference is statistically significant.
 For example, if you’re testing two versions of a website homepage, a p-value below 0.05 indicates less than a 5% chance that any observed difference in the number of visitors between the two pages happened randomly.

 How to use our statistical significance calculator